In This Edition:

 27 July 2010 — There’s a moment early in the movie “Avatar” when Jake Sully, a wheelchair-bound soldier, first awakens in his “new body,” able to walk for the first time in as long as he can remember.
 But Jake’s excitement with walking is short-lived.
 He wants to run, and when he can finally sprint again, it is an exhilarating experience.

 While walking and running (or in this case, functioning and performing) may seem similar, they involve completely different sets of skills and create different kinds of stresses on supporting structures.
-The common thread is that you can’t run until you can walk so that’s the course we plotted for OS X Helix.
+The common thread is that you can’t run until you can walk so that’s the course we plotted to get Helix into macOS.

-Versions 6.1 through 6.1.5 were all about walking — which we defined as getting OS X Helix to perform its functions without crashing.
+Versions 6.1 through 6.1.5 were all about walking — which we defined as getting Helix to perform its functions without crashing.

-When 6.1.5 was released, we were finally satisfied that we had OS X Helix products that provided all the functionality we had promised to deliver and were stable enough for our customers to use if they were brave enough to take the plunge.
-But no sooner had we revealed our plans for OS X RADE when the feedback started: users were only interested in seeing RADE learn to walk once we had successfully taught the OS X Helix Client and Engine to run!
+When 6.1.5 was released, we were finally satisfied that we had Helix products that provided all the functionality we had promised to deliver and were stable enough for our customers to use if they were brave enough to take the plunge.
+But no sooner had we revealed our plans for Helix RADE when the feedback started: users were only interested in seeing RADE learn to walk once we had successfully taught the Helix Client and Engine to run!

 The fruits of those labors may at last be picked